NSPManager/NSPanelManager/README.md

 The NSPanelManager firmware is written as a PlatformIO-project and this is by far the easiest method to flash the firmware.
 Perform the following steps to flash you NSPanel:
 * Install PlatformIO for you platform.
 * Navigate to the `firmware/NSPanelManagerFirmware/` directory.
-* Execute `platformio run --target upload --environment esp32dev` to upload the firmware.
+* Execute `./build_image.sh` to build the firmware image.
+* Execute `./upload_image.sh` while connected to the NSPanel with serial programmer.
+Repeat for all panels.
 * Restart the panel by removing power and applying it again.
-* Execute `platformio run --target uploadfs --environment esp32dev`.
-* Restart the panel by removing power and applying it again.
 * Connect to the access point named `NSPMPanel` with the password `password`.
 * Enter a friendly name for this panel.
 * Enter the IP address and port to where the docker-container with the web-interface is running.
 * Enter your Wifi SSID (Name) and password .
 * Enter your MQTT address and port (enter username and password if used).
-* Press the save button and the panel will restart and try to connect to the given SSID, MQTT and manager address.
+* Press the save button.
+The panel will restart and try to connect to the given SSID, MQTT and manager address.

 For more information on how to connect to the NSPanel to flash it, see [this tutorial](https://www.youtube.com/watch?v=sCrdiCzxMOQ).